Making Mexican-style black beans from scratch is surprisingly easy! This classic Mexican side dish is vegetarian and uses just a few ingredients.

 Notes

 - The instructions are correct: you don’t salt the beans until they are finished cooking!
-I could not believe this when I first tried the recipe, but it’s true.
+I could not believe this when I first tested the recipe, but it’s true.
 I should know better than to doubt Rick Bayless.
 Wait until they are done, then add the salt and simmer a little longer.
-I don’t know how this works, but it does.

 - My Lodge enameled cast iron dutch oven is a go-to for this recipe, because it cooks the beans evenly.